© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old Boarzell moated site 100m north east of Swiftsden Farm, Little Swiftsden is a scheduled monument protected by Historic England under reference 1015240.
 View the official record →

-Old Boarzell moated site is a medieval moated enclosure located approximately 100 metres north-east of Swiftsden Farm in Little Swiftsden, Sussex.
+Old Boarzell moated site is a medieval moated enclosure located approximately one hundred metres north east of Swiftsden Farm at Little Swiftsden in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015240.

 Old Boarzell moated site 100m north east of Swiftsden Farm, Little Swiftsden is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015240.